Designing Staged Evaluation Workflows for LLMs: Integrating Domain Experts, Lay Users, and Model-Generated Evaluation

 As has been shown in previous work on criteria development, crafting criteria takes multiple iterations as users evaluate outputs \cite{pan2024human, kim2024evallm}.
-Outputs could potentially alter domain experts' mental models of the criteria needed by liking or disliking what was observed after having already established specific criteria from their knowledge.
-While lay users exhibited similar behavior, it is less concerning in their case, as they may rely more on the outputs to set accurate evaluation criteria in the \textit{a posteriori} phase.
+Outputs could potentially alter domain experts' mental models of the criteria needed by liking or disliking what was observed after having already established specific criteria based on their knowledge.
+While lay users exhibited similar behavior, it is less concerning in their case, as their role may rely more on the output to shape criteria that meet their needs in the \textit{a posteriori} phase.

 These patterns can be interpreted through the lens of \textit{belief updating} such that when evaluators encounter new information, they naturally revise their internal standards in response to that evidence~\cite{hogarth1992order}.
 This process can shift evaluators’ interpretations of what counts as important even when they had already articulated domain-grounded criteria in the \textit{a priori} phase.
 In addition, belief updating is often directionally shaped by the properties of the shared information source.
 As Koçak’s sequential updating model shows, when multiple individuals process the same signal, their beliefs tend to shift in similar directions because each update is anchored to the same salient cues in the evidence~\cite{koccak2018sequential}, which may describe the convergence we are seeing in criteria across sources.